fluiddyn/fluiddyn/doc/ipynb/README_for_ipynb_writers.rst

   ipynb_to_rst('ipynb/executed', executed=True)

-It is therefor important not to commit the executed versions of the notebooks.
+It is therefore important not to commit the executed versions of the notebooks.

 The command ``fluidnbstripout ipynb`` (or Make nbstripout) has to be used before any commit when notebooks have been executed manually.